 But there it is.
 All those years between us are a chasm that probably can’t be bridged.
 And there’s a mountain of lies and pain and hurt that might be impossible to climb.
 But the fact remains that Emerson Lowe is still the only girl who’s ever taken my breath away.

 Mila Gray is the pseudonym for Sarah Alderson.
 Having spent most of her life in London, Sarah quit her job in the nonprofit sector in 2009 and took off on an around the world trip with her husband and princess-obsessed daughter on a mission to find a new place to call home.
 They are currently located somewhere between India, London, Canada, and the US.
-Sarah is the author of several YA novels, including Out of Control, The Sound, Hunting Lila, and its sequel Losing Lila, plus the paranormal trilogy Fated, Severed, and Shadowed.
+Sarah is the author of several YA novels, including Out of Control, The Sound, Hunting Lila, and its sequel Losing Lila, plus the paranormal Fated trilogy.